HexTree/Stable-matching/README.md

 Second line: Type your scores for 1st, 2nd, 3rd, etc.

 Third line: Type the name of each student, separated by spaces.
-Each name must be one word only, which can include underscores if you want, e.g. john_smith
+Each name must be one word only, which can include underscores if you want, e.g. john_doe

 Fourth line: Type the name of each company, separated by spaces.
 As before, each name must be one word only.

 Each remaining line: You type a student's name, leave a space, then hyphen (-), leave another space, then list that student's preferences starting with the first choice.
 The choices must be separated by spaces.

+e.g: john_doe - kfc pizzahut mcdonalds